 As a person in a domestic partnership, you can experience such benefits as:

 A person cannot apply for a domestic partnership if he/she is:

 No matter your age or sexual orientation, if you want to learn more about domestic partnership and whether this is the right option for you and your partner, take this opportunity to talk it over with an experienced legal professional.

-At the Law Offices of H. William Edgar, we care about our clients.
+At the Edgar & Dow, we care about our clients.
 If you work with our firm, we’ll take the time to help you apply for domestic partnership with the Secretary of State.
 We’ll also be there to help if you need to terminate your domestic partnership and address issues like child custody, child support, property division, and more.
 You can count on our experienced guidance and dedicated representation in any stage of your partnership.

 California is ranked as the second most expensive state for child support, second only to Hawaii.
 This is primarily due to the…

 Determining Child Support in California When determining child support in California, the two primary factors the court will consider is the income of…